 Click Here for tab for Landslide by Fleetwood Mac

-Another one of the all time greats from the ’70s.
-Songwriter Stevie Nicks has said that he wrote the song while struggling with indecision about whether he should go back to school or continue along his musical journey with Lindsey Buckingham.
-Fortunately, he chose the former and we are lucky enough to be able to enjoy these songs today.
+Another one of the all-time greats from the ’70s.
+Songwriter Stevie Nicks has said that she wrote the song while struggling with indecision about whether she should go back to school or continue along her musical journey with Lindsey Buckingham.
+Fortunately, she chose the former and we are lucky enough to be able to enjoy these songs today.

-The first thing to mention about the song is you will need a capo on the third fret of the guitar, unfortunately unlike more ‘chordy’ songs, because of its finger picking nature, there is no way around this.
+The first thing to mention about the song is you will need a capo on the third fret of the guitar.
+And because of its finger-picking nature, there is no way around this.
 The solo will present a nice challenge too as you will also be maintaining the bassline with your thumb, while your fingers play the melody.

 Layla (unplugged) by Eric Clapton